- Contribution Guide

 Reviewing code by others

 As part of the review process reviewers can propose changes directly (in the GitHub workflow this would be someone else attaching commits to a pull request).
-You can import these changes proposed by someone else into your local Git repository.
-On the Gerrit review page, click the "Download ▼" link in the upper right corner, copy the "Checkout" command and run it from your local Git repo.
-It will look something like this:
+Gerrit provides access to commands that will help you import changes proposed by another developer so you can review/test them locally.
+From the Gerrit page for the CL you want to import, open the "⋮" menu, click the "Download patch" link.
+Depending on your preferred git workflow, choose the appropriate command.
+The options will look something like this:

 $ git fetch https://go.googlesource.com/review refs/changes/21/13245/1 && git checkout FETCH_HEAD